 Pine bark mulch is good for acid-loving plants like tomatoes.
-This is lightweight, retain soil moisture and prevent soil-borne diseases.
+This is lightweight, retains soil moisture, and prevents soil-borne diseases.
 Besides, it controls the soil temperature in both hot and cold weather conditions.
-Check your soil pH level first and use at least 2-3 inches mulch around your tomato plants.
+Check your soil pH level first, and use at least 2-3 inches of mulch around your tomato plants.

 You can also use other available barks in your area.

 Leaf mold is a great source of mulch for your tomato plants.
-It provides nutrients and controls the soil moisture.
-A good quality leaf mold takes around 12 to 18 months to decompose depending on the leaves you use.
-But once you have it that would be a treasure for your tomato plants.
+It provides nutrients and controls soil moisture.
+A good quality leaf mold takes around 12 to 18 months to decompose, depending on the leaves you use.
+But once you have it, that will be a treasure for your tomato plants.

-Use 3-4 inches layer of leaf mold around your tomato plants.
+Use a 3-4 inches layer of leaf mold around your tomato plants.

 Gather leaves as much as you can before the season start.
 Then apply them around the tomato plans 4 to 6-inch layer.
 Sprinkle some dirt on top of the leaves to stop them from blowing away.